ohld/igbot/README.md

 # Instabot
-## This project is no longer supported.
-Need Maintainer.
 ![Instabot is better than other open-source bots!](https://github.com/instagrambot/instabot/blob/master/docs/img/tag%20instabot.png "Instabot is better than other open-source bots!")
 Cool Instagram scripts for promotion and API wrapper.
 Written in Python.
 ___